andela-cnwankwo/document-management-system/README.md

 ## Test
 - *steps*:
     - Create a new postgres database
-    - Update the `test` environment in `settings/config.json` with your database information
+    - Update the `.env.sample` file with your database information and rename it to `.env`
     - Seed data into your new database using the command: `NODE_ENV=test npm run seed`
     - Migrate the database models using the command: `NODE_ENV=test npm run migrate-test`
     - Test the application using the command: `NODE_ENV=test npm test`